2023-2024 UWPRC Small Grant Competition

-All UW-Madison faculty, scientists, and post-doctoral fellows conducting health promotion or disease prevention research at UW-Madison are invited to apply.
+At least one applicant (PI, Co-I) must be employed by the Department of Pediatrics, the Department of Obstetrics and Gynecology, or the Department of Population Health Sciences at the time of applications and award/project initiation.
+Faculty, scientists, and post-doctoral fellows conducting health promotion or disease prevention research at UW-Madison are invited to apply.
 Grants can be single- or multi-investigator.
-PIs and investigators on prior PRC small grants will be given lower priority for funding.
+PIs and investigators who have previously received funding through the PRC small grants will be given lower priority for funding.

 We anticipate that the average award will be $15,000.
-The maximum award is $30,000 for a 12-month period (estimated funding period September 29, 2022-Sept 28, 2023).
-Funds can be used to support research assistance, data or analysis costs, community engagement efforts, and salary.
+The maximum award is $30,000 for a 12-month period (estimated funding period September 29, 2023-Sept 28, 2024).
+Funds can be used to support research assistance, data or analysis costs, community engagement efforts, salary, and publication costs.
 No cost extensions will not be considered, so please allocate funds to meet needs within the one-year period.

 1) No more than 8 pages of written narrative.
 The narrative should contain: